ritual-net/infernet-monorepo/infernet_services/services/tgi_client_inference_service/README.md

     """
     text: str  # query to the LLM backend
 ```
-#### data field (chain)
+#### Data Field (chain)
-For chain input we expect data to be a single eth-abi ecoded hex string
+For chain input we expect data to be a single eth-abi encoded hex string
 that represents the query text.

 ## Output
 ### offchain
-The data returned
-is a JSON dictionary in the format:
+The data returned is a JSON dictionary in the format:

 ```bash
 {
     "output" : LLM_PAYLOAD
 }
 ```
-### Output chain
+### chain
-For chain output the data returned is a single hex encoded string that
-represents the query inference result.
+For chain output the data returned is a single hex encoded string that represents the query inference result.

 # Environment Arguments

-TGI_INF_WORKFLOW_POSITIONAL_ARGS - any positional args required to instantiate the tgi client inference workflow (List is expected)
+`TGI_INF_WORKFLOW_POSITIONAL_ARGS` - any positional args required to instantiate the tgi client inference workflow (List is expected)
-TGI_INF_WORKFLOW_KW_ARGS - any keyword arguments required to instatiate the llm inference workflow.
+`TGI_INF_WORKFLOW_KW_ARGS` - any keyword arguments required to instatiate the llm inference workflow.
 (Dict is expected)

 ## config.json